 Are you beginning a book?
 Do you need help nailing your novel beginning?
 Let me be an expert pair of eyes on your first pages.
 I’ve read tens of thousands of novel openings, and bring that experience to my editing services.

-Over the holidays, I received a great question from Jenny.
+Over the holidays, I received a great question from Jenny about book marketing and book launch ideas.
 She makes the very valid point that there’s so much focus on life before publication, because so many writers are striving to take that crucial step, and then there’s, perhaps, a dearth of information about what happens after.
-Here’s her question:
+Read on for Jenny’s question and my response.

 There is much information out there about the “publishing process,” what happens if/when you get “The Call,” and the time line of events that follow from contract to publication.
 I often find myself wondering what happens AFTER that.
 Should I be so lucky as to receive a contract for one of my picture book manuscripts, what would life look like for me, after the final product is ready to sell?
 You speak often of authors being required to become marketers to push their book once they are created.
 I can see where that is a crucial step, but what are the logistics of that?
 How much travel is involved?
 Are new authors flitting about, across the country selling their books?
 How much is accomplished electronically?
 What does ‘real life’ look like for a newly published author, trying to make a name for herself?

-So let’s toss the idea of a book tour out for a moment.
+So let’s focus on book launch ideas that don’t involve a book tour.
 Sad, but true, you’re likely on your own.
 So here is what the life of a writer who has a book out (or is about to have a book out) looks like.
 There are two kinds of marketing you’ll be doing, passive and active.

 Setting up a simple informational website for your book, series, and/or yourself as a writer.
 Most of the content here is going to be “set it and forget it.”
 You can add a blogging function, to be discussed later.